What It Is & Why It Matters

 Why Traceability Matters

+So, what is traceability, and why does it matter?
 In general, track-and-trace services are meant to prevent legal cannabis from being diverted into the black market or illegal sales.

 By using traceability software, regulatory bodies can monitor the movements of cannabis plants and products within their market, ensuring that operators are staying compliant with local laws and regulations.
 Failure to maintain compliance can result in hefty fines, license suspension, or license revocation.